-Jordan, and thence to skirt the shore till we should reach our new camp.
+January 13th.-We left our quarters as we should have bid adieu to an old friend, for our natural history researches had been most successful; we had not had a single contretemps, and I believe the whole party look back upon their fortnight by the Prophet's Fountain as the happiest portion of a most happy journey.
+Leaving the muleteers to take the direct route, accompanied by M., who wished to examine the Wady Dabûr, we started at eight o'clock, accompanied by Giacomo, our Sheikh, and the mounted spearman, to make a detour to the mouth of the Jordan, and thence to skirt the shore till we should reach our new camp.
 This was calculated to be an eight hours' ride.
-After passing through the thickets (in which U. shot another specimen of the Indian collared turtle dove), to Er Riha, we turned to the channel of the Wady Kelt, and followed its winding banks for some time, beating the scrub for larger game.
+After passing through the thickets (in which U. shot another specimen of the Indian collared turtle-dove) to Er Riha, we turned to the channel of the Wady Kelt, and followed its winding banks for some time, beating the scrub for larger game.
 The stream, which when we went to visit the Jordan had scarcely any flow above ground, was to-day a considerable torrent, and required care to ford.
-Then turning across the plain to the south, we rode direct to Kuser Hajla (Beth Hogla), and revisited the fine old monastery of St. John, and then turning to the north, followed another little stream now in full flow towards the Dead Sea.
+Then turning across the plain to the south, we rode direct to Kus'r Hajla (Beth Hogla), and revisited the fine old monastery of St. John; and then turning to the north, followed another little stream, now in full flow towards the Dead Sea.

-In its gorge we found a fine clump of date palms-one old tree, and several younger ones clustered round it, apparently unknown to recent travellers, who state that the last palm tree has lately perished from the plains of Jericho.
-Near these palm trees in the thick cover we came upon the lair of a leopard or cheetah, with a well-beaten path, and the broad. round, unmistakeable footmarks quite fresh, and evidently not more than a few hours old.
+In its gorge we found a fine clump of date palms-one old tree, and several younger ones clustered round it, apparently unknown to recent travellers, who state that the last palm-tree has lately perished from the plains of Jericho.
+Near these palm-trees in the thick cover we came upon the lair of a leopard or cheetah, with a wellbeaten path, and the broad, round, unmistakable footmarks quite fresh, and evidently not more than a few hours old.
 However, the beast was not at home for us.
-Doubtless it was one of these which M. de Sauley took for the footprint of the lion.
-But inasmuch as there is no trace of the lion having occurred in modern times, while the others are familiar and common, we must be quite content with the leopard.
+Doubtless it was one of these which M. de Saulcy took for the footprint of the lion.
+But inasmuch as there is no trace of the lion having occurred in modern times. while the others are familiar and common, we must be quite content with the leopard.
 Everywhere round us were the fresh traces of beasts of every kind, for two days ago a great portion of the plain had been overflowed.
-The wild boar had been rooting and treading on all sides; the jackals had been hunting in packs over the soft oozy slime; the solitary wolf had been prowling about, and many foxes had singly been beating the district for game.
+The wild-boar had been rooting and treading on all sides: the jackals had been hunting in packs over the soft oozy slime; the solitary wolf had been prowling about, and many foxes had singly been beating the district for game.
 The hyæna, too, had taken his nocturnal ramble in search of carcases.
-None of these, however, could we see.
-One hare was shot, of a species quite distinct from that obtained a few days before near the Jordan-the Lenus sinaiticus, and several others escaped.
-The black stork had been treading over the mead, and the little footprints of jerboas and marmots crossed and recrossed those of redshanks and sandpipers.
-But of birds there was a great variety.
+None of these, however, could we see. hare was shot, of a species quite distinct from that obtained a few days before near the Jordan (the Lepus sinaiticus). and several others escaped.
+The black stork had been treading over the mud, and the little footprints of jerboas and marmots crossed and recrossed those of redshanks and sandpipers.
+Of birds there was a great variety.
 Here and there an eagle or a raven passed overhead, and a few warblers flitted about the thickets.
 Both the Greek partridge and the little Hey's red-leg were here, and two or three brace were secured for dinner.